 9. Reuniting Reading and Writing: Revisiting the Role of the Library, Cynthia R. Haller

 Alice S. Horning is a professor in the Department of Writing and Rhetoric at Oakland University.
 Her research focuses on the nature of reading and writing and recent changes to literacy resulting from technological developments.
 Reconnecting Reading and Writing is her second volume in the Reference Guides series, following Revision (2006).

 Elizabeth W. Kraemer is Associate Professor and Coordinator of Instruction in Kresge Library at Oakland University.
 Her articles have appeared in The Journal of Academic Librarianship, College & Research Libraries, The Reference Librarian, College & Undergraduate Libraries, Information Technology and Libraries, and College & Research Libraries News.

 Series Editor: Charles Bazerman, University of California, Santa Barbara; Anis Bawarshi, University of Washington; and Mary Jo Reiff, University of Tennessee-Knoxville

 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It is also available in print at Parlor Press.

 Copyright © 2013 by Parlor Press and the WAC Clearinghouse.
 270 pages, including bibliography and index.
-Available in paper and cloth formats direct from Parlor Press online, or at any online or brick-and-mortar bookstore.
-Available in PDF format for no charge on this page at the WAC Clearinghouse.
+Available in print from Parlor Press online or at any online or brick-and-mortar bookstore.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.